industrial-edge/Performance-Analytics/docs/Installation.md

 Hint: Username and password should be the same for all system apps, e.g. "edge" / "edge".

-Deploy the project and start it
+Deploy the project and start it.

 ## Configure IE Flow Creator
 Open the Applikation IE Flow Creator on the Edge Device.